nushackers/notes-to-cs-freshmen-from-the-future/CONTRIBUTING.md

 - In your own fork, edit the document and commit it.
     - If you're unfamiliar with markdown, try [this](https://www.markdowntutorial.com).
 - Create a Pull Request (PR) to the main document.
 See the Pull Request Checklist below.
-- We'll try to approve it as soon as possible!
+- We'll try to review it as soon as possible!